Trump, Triller, and the return of Ryan Kavanaugh

 For all Kavanaugh’s hustle, it was probably Donald Trump’s TikTok fight that put Triller on its higher trajectory.
 Soon after Proxima invested in Triller, “out of the blue,” Kavanaugh says, “we woke up to Trump doing a MAGA challenge on Triller.”
 The idea, apparently, was to get Triller users to post MAGA-related videos, with the winner invited to the White House.
 Soon after, Kavanaugh placed a call to Steven Mnuchin, the Treasury Secretary and onetime co-chairman of Relativity Media.
 According to a well-informed source, Kavanaugh told Mnuchin it was a pretty big deal that Trump had posted to Triller but that he wished Mnuchin had given him a heads up.
 They had forged a close bond, after all, during Relativity’s highly litigated collapse.
 But Mnuchin didn’t take the bait.
 He told Kavanaugh he would connect him with the White House communications team.
 (Secretary Mnuchin did not respond to a request for comment.)

 Trump’s video pissed off some Triller employees.
-Five of them quit when Kavanaugh wouldn’t remove it, but Kavanaugh, a longtime Republican donor, was unapologetic.
+Five of them quit when Kavanaugh wouldn’t remove it, but Kavanaugh, until recently a regular GOP donor, was unapologetic.
 “We can’t just cut someone off if we don’t like them,” he told the Triller staff.
 Meanwhile, the Trumps were finding new reasons to love Triller.
 When it was reported that the president’s June rally in Tulsa, Oklahoma, had been undermined by TikTok users reserving tickets they never intended to use, Donald Trump Jr. began posting videos to Triller extolling its virtues as a TikTok alternative.
 Triller, Don Jr. said, would not “weaponize” user data.

 According to the well-informed source, Kavanaugh called Mnuchin again, this time offering to share with the Treasury Secretary what he knew about TikTok.
 “It’s really, really, really scary what they actually can do,” Kavanaugh says.
 But Mnuchin didn’t want to hear it.
 Once again, Kavanaugh had to reassure his employees that Triller was not taking sides in the political battle, even though Triller stood to benefit from TikTok’s woes.
 “As long as they are not doing anything that hurts people, we allow freedom of expression,” Kavanaugh reminded the Triller troops, who now number more than 300 worldwide.
 This time, none of them quit.